xxx3456789/my-spells-testing/README.txt

 then Settings,
 open GameServerSettings.json,
 then change "clientLocation" to the path to your deploy folder that is inside League-420 folder (MAKE SURE TO CHANGE \ TO /).

+If you have no Settings folder:
+Skip to step "To run",
+then go to "For it to work"

 To run:
 Go into GameServer folder,